mmistakes/minimal-mistakes/README.md

 ### Github pages

 Changes can also be previewed at either http://fiqci.fi/dev/ for the dev site or http://fiqci.fi/ for the main site.

+### Rebuilding the javascript files

+If any additional changes are made to `/assets/js/_main.js` then you will need to run `npm run build:js` to rebuild them.
+To install the npm dependencies run `npm install` in the root od the directory.